Suffolk County Construction Accident Attorney

 Whether you are a construction worker, site visitor, third-party contractor, or bystander, you could pursue compensation for a construction site injury.
 The Suffolk County construction accident attorneys at Trantolo & Trantolo, LLC can assist with your claim.

-When you bring your case to our Suffolk County personal injury lawyers, you give yourself all the time you need to heal.
+Bringing your case to our Suffolk County personal injury lawyers allows you the time you need to heal.
 While you visit the doctor and recuperate, we’ll navigate the legal process for you.
+Reach out to us online or call us today to learn more about how we can help you.

-You Can Seek Compensation After Suffering Life-Altering Injuries in a Suffolk County Construction Accident
+Get Compensation in a Suffolk County Construction Accident Claim

 Construction accidents can create serious long-term issues that affect you and your family for years to come.
 Catastrophic construction injuries include: